Employment Tribunal Prices

-- If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim
+- If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim.

-- Defending claims that are brought by litigants in person
+- Defending claims that are brought by litigants in person.

-- Making or defending a costs application
+- Making or defending a costs application.

-- Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)
+- Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties).

-- The number of witnesses and documents
+- The number of witnesses and documents.

-- If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer
+- If it is an automatic unfair dismissal claim e.g. ’whistle-blowing’ or health and safety-related claims.

-- If it is a constructive dismissal claim e.g. you resign because your employer has treated you badly or breached your contract
+- If it is a constructive dismissal claim e.g. you resign because your employer has treated you badly or breached your contract.

-- Allegations of discrimination which are linked to the dismissal
+- Allegations of discrimination which are linked to the dismissal.

-Disbursements are costs related to your matter that are payable to third parties, such as court fees.
+Disbursements are costs related to your matter that are payable to third parties, such as barrister, expert and Tribunal fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 The fees set out above cover all of the work in relation to the following key stages of a claim:

-- Preparing open letters to the other party to protect your position e.g. resignation, grievance, or appeal of dismissal
+- Preparing open letters to the other party to protect your position e.g. resignation, grievance, or appeal of dismissal.

-- Preparing claim or response
+- Preparing claim or response.

-- Reviewing and advising on claim or response from other party
+- Reviewing and advising on claim or response from other party.

-- Exploring settlement and negotiating settlement throughout the process
+- Exploring settlement and negotiating settlement throughout the process.

-- preparing or considering a schedule of loss
+- Preparing or considering a schedule of loss.

-- Preparing for (and attending) a Preliminary Hearing either in person or over the telephone
+- Preparing for (and attending) a Preliminary Hearing either in person or over the telephone.

-- Communicating with the other party and employment tribunal
+- Communicating with the other party and employment tribunal.

-- Exchanging documents with the other party and agreeing a bundle of documents
+- Exchanging documents with the other party and agreeing a bundle of documents.

-- Taking witness statements, drafting statements and agreeing their content with witnesses
+- Taking witness statements, drafting statements and agreeing their content with witnesses.

-- preparing bundle of documents
+- Preparing bundle of documents.

-- Reviewing and advising on the other party’s witness statements
+- Reviewing and advising on the other party’s witness statements.

-- agreeing a list of issues, a chronology and/or cast list
+- Agreeing a list of issues, a chronology and/or cast list.

-The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged on your individual needs.
+The stages set out above are an indicative of the likely steps required to be followed in a wrongful or unfair dismissal tribunal claim.
+Not all cases follow the same steps each time.
+If for example, some of stages above are not required, the fee will be reduced.
+Conversely, a particularly complex matter may require certain aspects of a claim being dealt with separately.
+Further, you may wish to handle some aspects of the claim yourself and only have our advice in relation to some of the stages.
+We are happy to work collaboratively with you to arrange representation which suits your individual needs.